• Passover

 I'm so glad your here!

-As a busy mom of three, I believe in keeping recipes simple.
-7-ingredients or less is my goal, and everything is kid-tested and approved!
+As a busy mom, I believe in keeping recipes simple.
+My recipes focus on pasta, salmon and the easiest desserts around!
+Recipes with 7-ingredients or less is the goal and they are family tested and approved!

 Most Popular Recipes